Does humankind have a hopeful history?

-Ever wondered why is this the case that we FALSELY believe all of this to be the truth?
+Ever wondered why we FALSELY believe all of this to be the truth?

-There must be some good in humankind that would have trickled down in societies of the golden past.
+Good things have happened throughout history as well.
+So, there must be some good in humankind that would have trickled down from societies of the golden past.

 If that is the case, why don’t we know about it?

-It is because we have not picked up the book Humankind: A hopeful history by Rutger Bregman.
+it is because we have not read humankind: a hopeful history